 Outside of practice, India enjoys contributing to Lincoln’s Inn, and is a regular tutor at Lincoln’s Inn’s students’ residential weekends.
 She has been noted by a Bencher of Lincoln’s Inn, to have ‘demonstrated a real commitment to the wider role of members of the Bar’.

 - Court of Protection

 India practises in a wide range of areas in Court of Protection work, including health and welfare, and property and affairs.

 India regularly acts on behalf of Local Authorities in section 16 and 21A proceedings brought under the Mental Capacity Act 2005, which concern deprivations of liberty, and issues in section 16 proceedings, involving residency, care and contact.
 Her cases concern adults and children transitioning into adult social care.

-She advises Local Authorities on a broad range of issues, including capacity evidence, care and support plans, restraint plans, COP application documents, and advising on and drafting disclosure, interim, and final orders,
+She advises Local Authorities on a broad range of issues, including capacity evidence, care and support plans, restraint plans, application documents, and advising on and drafting interim, disclosure and final orders.

-India accepts instructions in a range of property and affairs matters, and has acted on behalf of the Local Authority in relation to a contested deputyship application.
+India accepts instructions in a range of property and affairs matters, and has acted recently in relation to a contested deputyship application.